MacRobertson Miller Airlines: Post-War and the Douglas DC-3

 Many of MMA's distinctive characteristics were adopted at this time.
-Its DC-3s were all operated with a polished bare metal finish, which was calculated to reduce operating costs by removing the need to paint the aircraft and saving a small but significant amount of weight (allowing more payload or fuel to be carried).
+Its DC-3s were all operated with a polished bare metal finish, which was calculated to reduce operating costs by removing the need to paint the aircraft and saving a small but significant amount of weight (allowing more payload and fuel to be carried).
 MMA crews were provided with large tins of polish and were expected to keep the aircraft buffed to a sheen during layovers while out on the route.
 The cleanliness of MMA aircraft, even when operated in remote rural airstrips with minimal protection or facilities, became a notable feature of the airline.

 So did its high standards of maintenance and the self-sufficiency of its engineering department.
-Because of MMA's relative remoteness from the major Australian service hubs in Victoria and New South Wales, and how the airline's route structure could see aircraft flying over 2500 miles from the engineering base in Perth, MMA engineers were, unusually, multi-licensed - apprentices were trained in all the various types of aviation engineering (airframe, powerplant, electrics, hydraulics, instrumentation etc.) rather than specialising.
-MMA Engineering also produced a lot of incidental equipment for the airline, including a bespoke form of analog computer for calculating the weight and balance figures for the DC-3s, ground equipment such as portable steps and aircraft turntables and cabin fittings such as food trolleys and hot water vessels.
-MMA was the first airline to be granted Engineering Design Approval by the Department of Civil Aviation, allowing the airline an unprecedented degree of independence to adapt and modify its aircraft and maintain them with less direct oversight - a status granted due to MMA's track record of reliability and fastidious maintenance.
+Because of MMA's relative remoteness from the major Australian service hubs in Victoria and New South Wales, and how the airline's route structure could see aircraft flying over 2500 miles from the engineering base in Perth, MMA engineers were, unusually, multi-licensed – apprentices were trained in all the various types of aviation engineering (such as airframe, powerplant, electrics, hydraulics, and instrumentation) rather than specialising.
+MMA engineering also produced a lot of incidental equipment for the airline, including a bespoke form of analog computer for calculating the weight and balance figures for the DC-3s, ground equipment such as portable steps and aircraft turntables and cabin fittings such as food trolleys and hot water vessels.
+MMA was the first airline to be granted Engineering Design Approval by the Department of Civil Aviation, allowing the airline an unprecedented degree of independence to adapt and modify its aircraft and maintain them with less direct oversight – a status granted due to MMA's track record of reliability and fastidious maintenance.

-In the 1940s MMA standardised the registration marks of its fleet, all of which became VH-MMx (i.e. VH-MMA, VH-MMB, VH-MMC etc.) and its DC-3s were all named for rivers in Western Australia.
+In the 1940s, MMA standardised the registration marks of its fleet, all of which became VH-MMx (i.e., VH-MMA, VH-MMB, VH-MMC, etc.), and its DC-3s were all named for rivers in Western Australia.
 MacRobertson-Miller furnished its crews with khaki army-style tunics rather than the naval-inspired uniforms favoured by most other airlines.
-Well into the 1950s many of the food and drink items on MMA flights continued to come from the MacRobertson's catalogue, reflecting Macpherson Robertson's partnership in the early years of the company and the majority stake in MMA still held by the confectionary company.
+Well into the 1950s, many of the food and drink items on MMA flights continued to come from the MacRobertson's catalogue, reflecting Macpherson Robertson's partnership in the early years of the company and the majority stake in MMA still held by the confectionery company.

-In 1955, MacRobertson-Miller Aviation and its only regional competitor, Airlines (WA) merged, with MacRobertson's holding a 62% shareholding of the new company now formally titled MacRobertson Miller Airlines.
+In 1955, MacRobertson-Miller Aviation and its only regional competitor, Airlines (WA), merged, with MacRobertson's holding a 62% shareholding of the new company now formally titled MacRobertson Miller Airlines.
 The merger brought Airlines (WA)'s fleet of de Havilland Doves to MMA, which replaced the Ansons on the short station runs, with the last Anson flight for MMA being made in 1962.